alescernivec/cernivec-si/_posts/2017-07-05-OwnCloud-update.markdown

 The issue is described and discussed [here][issue].

-How to solve it?
-Follow these steps:
+How to solve the issue?

 {% highlight bash %}
 $ wget http://download.opensuse.org/repositories/isv:ownCloud:desktop/Ubuntu_16.04/Release.key